Domain Names

 Domain Name

 The domain name component is the registered domain for example unlimitedwebhosting in www.unlimitedwebhosting.co.uk.
-Domain names are usually chosen to be specific and unique for the site or service they are for and a domain name that is already registered cannot duplicated under the same TLD so make sure you register your domain name today or risk missing out.
+People usually choose domain names to be specific and unique for their site or service.
+Once someone registers a domain, no one else can register it under the same TLD.
+Secure yours today before it’s taken.

 Top-Level Domain (TLD)